 After a really long couple of days, I headed to my favorite bar to clink glasses of my own with friends who had also covered the war in Vietnam.
 And to shed a few tears.

 Kissinger paces around his office awaiting some word from Saigon about the fate of the trapped Marines.
 There was major anxiety in the room.

-President Gerald R Ford stepped out of his dinner with King Hussein of Jordan to take a call in the White House ushers office from Sec. of Defense Jim Schlesinger who told him that at last the 11 Marines who had been left behind on the U.S. Embassy roof in Saigon had finally been rescued, and that the American in involvement in Vietnam was now truly finished.
-The president is profoundly relieved to learn that all 11 Marines were safe with no casualties in the final evacuation.
+President Gerald R Ford stepped out of his dinner with King Hussein of Jordan to take a call in the White House ushers office from Sec. of Defense Jim Schlesinger who told him that at last the eleven Marines who had been left behind on the U.S. Embassy roof in Saigon had finally been rescued, and that the American in involvement in Vietnam was now truly finished.
+The president is profoundly relieved to learn that all the Marines were safe with no casualties in the final evacuation.